 Strengths and limitations

 The strengths of this study include that it revealed new insights into teamwork in the OR, specifically in relation to safety.
-The mixed methods design allowed us to obtain a comprehensive picture of the effect on teamwork of performing safety standards such as surgical safety checklist and surgical count.
+The mixed methods design allowed us to obtain a comprehensive picture of the effect on teamwork of performing safety standards such as a surgical safety checklist and surgical counts.
 We also explored factors contributing to or preventing teamwork during surgery that could risk patient safety and a team’s psychological safety.

-The main limitation of this study is the inability to control the methodology of the observational data received from the MOH, what limited our ability to analyzed personal and environmental factors that may affect teamwork.
-Factors such as gender, areas of expertise and years of experience of clinicians observed were lacking, so as their workload.
-In addition to that, the data lacked information about other team members' (such as technicians) that may affect teamwork.
-The data represent observations performed during four years what may affect generalization of the findings.
+The main limitation of this study was the inability to control the methodology of the observational data received from the MOH, which limited our ability to analyze personal and environmental factors that may affect teamwork.
+Factors such as gender, areas of expertise, and the length of experience of clinicians observed were lacking, so as their workload.
+The data also lacked information about other team members that may affect teamwork, such as technicians.
+The data represent observations performed over four years, which may affect the generalizability of the findings.

 Conclusion

 This study revealed that the level of preoperative teamwork can predict the level of intraoperative teamwork, specifically with regard to patient safety.
 We also found that the number of clinicians participating in a surgery and their level of turnover affects teamwork.
 Factors that would support effective teamwork are designated teams with defined roles and having leaders who promote teamwork and effective communication.
-An effective team is a key to boost teamwork and team engagement that is associated to team performance in aspects of staff psychological safety and patient safety.
+An effective team is key to boosting the teamwork and team engagement that is associated with improved team performance in relation to staff psychological safety and patient safety.

 We recommend promoting the psychological safety of medical staff by mediating between the requirements of individual professional roles and the expected collaborative team roles and the work environment in the OR.
-This could be accomplished by creating a fixed designated surgical teams with a defined leader who manages all aspects of a surgery and its teamwork, which will promote patient safety and staff psychological safety.
-This type of team should have sufficient familiarity with each other to solve problems, engage in mutual learning from errors, and improve safety.
-These teams would benefit from soft-skills training that can increase their coordination and engament as routine team huddles.
-An advanced technological environment that facilitates work processes for the team can benefit their performance as well.
-Further study is needed to define the appropriate size and composition of a surgical team needed to ensure patient safety in every surgical procedure so as ensuring effective teamwork that promotes staff psychological safety .
+This could be accomplished by creating fixed, designated surgical teams with a defined leader who manages all aspects of a surgery and its teamwork.
+This will promote patient safety and staff psychological safety.
+The team members should have sufficient familiarity with each other to solve problems, engage in mutual learning from errors, and improve safety.
+These teams would benefit from soft-skills training that can increase their coordination and engagement through routine team huddles.
+An advanced technological environment that facilitates work processes for the team could also benefit their performance.
+Further study is needed to define the appropriate size and composition of a surgical team needed to ensure patient safety in every surgical procedure through ensuring effective teamwork that promotes staff psychological safety .

 Acknowledgments